You are entitled to healthcare through the RMO

 If you are in the Netherlands and covered by the Temporary Protection Directive (TPD), your healthcare will be paid for via the Medical Care for Displaced Persons Regulation (RMO).
 You will find all the important information about the RMO on this page.

-This is the Displaced Persons Medical Care Regulation (RMO)
+This is how the Medical Care for Displaced Persons Regulations (RMO) works

-Oral care in case of acute pain up to 250 euros (1x per year);
+Oral care in case of acute pain up to 250 euros (1x per year) since 1 July 2022.

-Please note: did you receive abortion care between 1 March and 1 July?
-Then your care provider can still claim these costs via the RMO, from 1 august onwards.
+Please note: if you received abortion care between 1 March and 1 July 2022, your care provider can still claim these costs via the RMO, from 1 August onwards.

-If you travel abroad, get permission from the RMO.
-This is important if you incur unexpected healthcare costs.
-Care abroad is in most cases not reimbursed by the RMO.
-Unless you have received permission, or if it is urgent care.
+If you travel abroad, make sure you get permission from the RMO.
+This is important if you incur unexpected healthcare costs abroad.
+This is because in most cases healthcare abroad is not reimbursed by the RMO.
+Unless you have received permission to travel abroad, or it is emergency care.